Khloe & Kourtney Kardashian Dance To ‘Jolene’ By Dolly Parton In Latest Instagram Video

 Kourtney also shared in her post that she and her sister’s dance moves are a “talent.”

 The oldest Kardashian sister also showed another way she stays in shape over the weekend.
 The Poosh CEO posted a photo of herself in a boxing ring on Saturday, September 22.
 The petite star is wearing a black sports bra and tights and a loose ponytail.
-The mother of three used a grainy filter in both photos and is posing near the ropes in the following slide.
-At the time of writing, the photo received 1 million likes and more than 2,000 comments.
+The mother-of-three used a grainy filter in both photos and is posing near the ropes in the following slide.
+At the time of this writing, the photo has received 1 million likes and more than 2,000 comments.

 “And people have the audacity to say ‘the Kardashians have no talent’ SMH!” one follower wrote.